HEALTH

 Pet insurance options for dogs

 Invariably, pre-existing conditions are excluded from insurance cover.
 You can choose from several types of dog health insurance.
-Unsurprisingly, the more you pay, the more comprehensive the coverage.
+As with other forms of insurance, the more you pay, the more comprehensive the coverage.

 1. Accident only: The most basic level of coverage is ‘accident only’, which will cover your pet for an accident, but not an illness.
+This includes things like car accidents, dog-attack bites or broken bones.
 Depending on the policy you buy, there may also be a time limit for treatment or a limit on the amount you can claim.

 2. Time-limited: The next level of insurance is a ‘time-limited’ policy, which will cover an accident or illness, but only for a specified time period afterwards, usually a year.
 For any given condition, you will have to pay for additional treatments performed outside the 12-month period.
 There may also be a limit on the amount you can claim for each condition.